As sales managers, we feel like we’re ready to deal with anything at all.

 5. Address what has happened

 The crisis is over.
-Maybe you had to let one of the team members go.
+Maybe a team member left the company.
 Changes have occurred that may be long-term or even permanent.
-It's time to give your team the closure they need.
+It’s time to give your team the closure they need.

 First, take the time to recap what has happened, the actions you took, and the aftermath.
 Just like earlier, your team will likely have questions about the events that took place.
 If you had to dismiss a team member, they might question their job’s safety.
 If your budget was cut in half, they will wonder about its impact on their role and training.
 Leave no questions unanswered.